Igor Yusufov: 1996

-The functions of "RV-Trading" were integrated to the parent state-owned company.
+The functions of "R.-Vostok Trading" were integrated to the parent state-owned company.
 The Prime Minister Viktor Chernomyrdin recommended to Yusufov his return to Government service at the post of Deputy Minister of Industry with oversight of Gold and diamond recovery.

 1997—2000

 Yusufov worked as Deputy General Director then as General Director of Goskomrezerv (from 1999 renamed- “Federal Agency for State Reserves, Rosrezerv”) thus being responsible for Russia’s mineral reserves.
 This State agency reporting to the Prime Minister manages and withholds state strategic reserves in case of war and natural disasters in the protected storage system across the country.

 2001–2011

-In the early days of Vladimir Putin’s first Presidency, Yusufov became Minister of Energy for the Russian Federation (2001 - 2004).
+In 2001-2004 Yusufov worked as Minister of Energy for the Russian Federation.

 Vladimir Putin appointed Yusufov to the post of Minister of Energy in 2001.
 Till late 2011 he served as Special Envoy of the Russian President for International Energy Cooperation, Ambassador at Large of the Russian Ministry of Foreign Affairs whereby the Minister was profiled across the Global Energy Players from U.S. Policy Makers to the Saudi King and OPEC opening to the world Russia's Energy resources.

+In 2002, while serving as Minister of Energy, he initiated the first Russian-American Business Energy Summit (Houston, Texas, USA), which took place on October 1–2.
+Yusufov was a co-chairman and one of the organizers, and signed a joint statement together with U.S. Secretary of Energy Spencer Abraham and U.S. Secretary of Commerce Donald Evans on cooperation between major oil, gas and energy companies in Russia and the United States, as well as promising projects.
+He also co-chaired the second summit held in St. Petersburg on September 22–23, 2003, together with Spencer and Evans.
+The second summit focused on energy cooperation, including new areas of cooperation on natural gas development and alternative energy sources.

+In the mid-2010s, he was engaged in establishing cooperation with the Export-Import Bank of the United States as part of development of oil and gas projects.The Bank planned to invest $50 million, Igor Yusufov participated in profile meetings held in Washington in 2014 and 2016.
+Also in 2014, an agreement was signed with Halliburton to develop design documentation for the construction of exploration and production wells, build a sedimentological model and interpret geophysical well surveys (GIS), as well as data analysis from previously drilled wells for their possible re-conservation and retesting.
+Later, a memorandum was signed on service support for exploratory drilling in the 2014-2015 season.